Skip to content

 To enable database scanning, you must provide the sensor with the instance name and the connection string containing necessary access credentials.

-Currently we support PostgreSQL, MS SQL (SQL Server) and MySQL.
+Currently we support PostgreSQL, SQL Server, and MySQL.

 PostgreSQL configuration